exercism/v3/languages/fsharp/reference/exercise-concepts/bob.md

 ## Approach: regular expressions

 - conditionals using if-elif-else: conditionally execute logic using an `if/elif/else` statement
-- regular expressions: checking the string types using regular expressions
+- regular expressions: checking the phrase types using regular expressions